Navigating the web interface

 Use the three dots that appear when you hover over an item or right-click on an item for quick access.

 Action bar: Select the results of an investigation to trigger the action bar.
-Use it to launch campaigns, execute remote actions or run an investigation using the Investigate menu.
+Use it to launch campaigns, execute remote actions or run an investigation using the Retrieve all menu.

 Autocomplete: Write NQL queries in the NQL editor with the help of an autocomplete.

-Popover: Hover over a graph or result item to activate a popover containing relevant KPIs, graphs, dates and links.
+Side panel: Click a graph or result item to open a side panel containing relevant KPIs, graphs, dates and links.

 Gauge chart: Represents quantitative data in the form of a gauge-shaped graphic.
 The gauge can be color-coded (green, yellow, red) or monochromatic depending on the information it displays and whether you apply thresholds to it.